How They Work and Why You Should (or Shouldn’t) Convert Your Spa

 Warranty: If you are thinking of adding a saltwater system to your brand new hot tub, you may want to reconsider.
 Most manufacturers state in their warranty guidelines that any damage caused by salt-based systems will not be covered and void the entire warranty.
-(See our spa warranty).
+(See the Belize Spas spa warranty).

 Some new hot tubs come with installed salt systems, but at a hefty mark-up.
 You are better off saving hundreds, if not thousands of dollars installing your own salt system.
 Before purchase, carefully read the warranty for any exclusions based on salt.